Brandon-Cybersecurity/soc-investigations/investigation-template.md

 - What triggered the alert?
 - What user/system is involved?
 - Is this expected or unusual behavior?
-- Initial triage performed following SOC SOP guidelines
+- Initial triage performed following SOC procedures

 ---